Legendrian Torus and Cable Links: Background and Preliminary Results

 \subsection{\tb invariant of Legendrian torus links}

 The Thurston-Bennequin invariant for a link $L$ is defined in the same way as for knots.
 In particular, if $L'$ is the Legendrian push-off of $L$ (that is a copy of $L$ obtained by flowing a short time by a Reeb flow), then $tb(L)$ is the total linking of $L$ with $L'$.
-It is not hard to see that for $L = (\Lambda_1, \dots, \Lambda_n)$,
+Using the combinatorial description of $tb$ from a count of crossings and cusps, see for example \cite[2.62]{Etnyre05}, and the fact that each crossing is either from the same or different components, it is not hard to see that for $L = (\Lambda_1, \dots, \Lambda_n)$,

 For $(np, \pm nq)$-torus links $L=(\Lambda_1,\ldots,\Lambda_n)$, since $lk(\Lambda_i, \Lambda_j) = \pm pq$ when $i \neq j$ (see Remark~\ref{rem:orientations}), we have

 From this we see that a link has {maximal \tb invariant} precisely when $tb(\Lambda_1) + tb(\Lambda_2) + \dots + tb(\Lambda_n)$ is maximized.